-Develop Windows Store apps using Visual Studio 2012
+Develop apps by using Visual Studio 2013

 If you haven't used Visual Studio before, take a quick look around before you start writing code.
 Visual Studio has a lot of parts, but you don't need to know all about them to get started.
 After describing the basic steps of setting up a new project, we take a look at the Code Editor and other Visual Studio features.